ajduberstein/slayer/README.rst

 Installation
 ===========

-Clone this directory and run `python setup.py install`.
-Navigate to the examples folder and have a look around.
+Clone this directory and run code`python setup.py install` and `cd examples` in this folder and have a look around.